DaveSpe/homework/documents/Infrastructure.md

 I have implemented a somewhat basic Disaster Recovery scenario where a small read replica for the RDS instance is deployed in another AWS region. <br>
 Data is replicated to this instance from the primary read write RDS database. <br>
 This instance can be scaled and turned into a read/write primary vary quickly. <br>

-A new pipeline can be defined inside Jenkins that deploys the same CloudFormation stacks in Region 01 to Region 02. <br>
+Then a new pipeline can be defined inside Jenkins that deploys the same CloudFormation stacks that exist in Region 01 in Region 02. <br>

 In addition to this I have priced out an AWS backup that takes database snapshots and can store them for any length of time.<br>
 I have found that AWS backup has more redundancies and options when it comes to taking RDS snapshots. <br>
 If this is a 24/7 mission critical application and down time can not be accepted the instance backups should be taken from a read replica instead of the primary instance. <br>
-This will ensure that when backups are performed no performance impacts or outages will occur. <br>
+This will ensure that when backups are performed no performance impacts or outages will occur on the primary instance. <br>